What rises when a woman stops disappearing and begins to remember her own name.

 Have they distorted her?

-Or have they carved her into something truer?
+Or carved her into something truer?

 Some say she’s too quiet.